Plan to pay parents to drive their children to Buffalo schools irks board member

-Parents who drive their children to school in Buffalo might begin reaping a financial windfall.
+Parents who drive their children to school in Buffalo might begin reaping a financial benefit.

 The Buffalo Board of Education on Wednesday night approved a key step in the Parent Transportation Reimbursement Pilot Program that would allow 1,500 parents to be paid for the mileage required to drive their children to school.
 The move is one strategy in an attempt to overcome a nationwide bus shortage being felt locally.